3 Ways In-House Legal Departments Can Benefit from a Shifting Landscape

 Another interesting shift we’ve seen is a change in workforce expectations.
 In the past, it was generally accepted that lawyers worked long hours, in an office without much thought to work-life balance.
 In line with the shifting expectations of the workforce across other industries, lawyers are beginning to look for other more flexible options and the above mentioned ALSPs and New Law service providers are creating more options.
 With the trends we have seen towards entrepreneurship as a viable career path, it is also becoming more common than ever before for lawyers to consider starting their own practice.

 While these shifts can have a significant impact on large law firms, they also present a meaningful opportunity for in-house legal departments willing to adapt.
+Alternative Legal Service Providers offer flexibility, added value and expertise that is needed.
+Ways ALSPs benefit:

 - Focus on Strategic Work